Taipei is heaven for foodies. There is so much good

 8. Bubble Tea / Pearl Milk Tea

-The original bubble tea was simply just black tea mixed with milk and tapioca balls, but since it became popular, it has sprouted new variations which include fruit-flavored juice (such as passion fruit, strawberry, mango, lychee, etc) and ice blended base.
-In the recent years, it has also become a trend to be able to pick the level of sugars so you can feel slightly better when you are sipping on your milk tea drink.
-However, I personally think the traditional pearl milk tea with full sugar is still the best one!
+The original bubble tea was simply just black tea mixed with milk and tapioca balls, but since it became popular, it has sprouted new variations which include fruit-flavored juice (such as passion fruit, strawberry, mango, lychee, etc) and ice-blended base.
+In recent years, it has also become a trend to be able to pick the level of sugars so you can feel slightly better when you are sipping on your milk tea drink.
+However, I personally think the traditional pearl milk tea with full sugar is still the best thing to get!

 - Chen San Ding Bubble Tea (陳三鼎黑糖粉圓鮮奶 專賣店)

 I suppose Pineapple cake is not something you actually eat while you are in Taipei – instead, it’s something often brought back as a souvenir.